Participation in youth sports is one of the best ways to promote a healthy and happy lifestyle for your child.

 But how can you get your child started with a safe and successful strength training program?

-Our youth sports trainers at BIM Fitness & Performance in Fort Myers, Florida, can help!
+Our youth sports trainers at Back In Motion Fitness & Performance in Fort Myers, Florida, can help!

 Our sports training clinic is led by NSCA certified trainers and overseen by a Doctor of Physical Therapy, making it one of the safest and most effective youth sports training clinics out there.